-The 25 Best Travel Tips for Seniors can help with planning your next travel adventure.
+The 25 Best Travel Tips for Seniors can be an excellent way to plan the travel adventure of your dreams.

-Use these tips to make a list of your needs, preferences and to-do's!
-Choose the items from these tips that apply to you and add them to your plans.
+Choose the items from these tips that apply to you and add them to your travel plans.

 Make sure you have a valid government approved ID.
 Adult passengers 18 and over must show valid identification at the airport checkpoint in order to travel.